-During crate conditioning, have the crate bed be the only bed.
+During crate conditioning, have the bed inside the crate be the only bed.
 We want our puppy to prefer to rest inside the crate, so make resting in the crate desirable with a good bed.
 It’s a very good idea to have both a smaller night time crate in the bedroom, and a larger daytime crate in the living area.

 4. Gradually teach your puppy to expect a few minutes of confinement after each meal.

-Large breed dogs, such as my German Shepherds, benefit from rest after eating.
-Teaching your puppy to expect to rest in the crate after eating also means you can feed your puppy right before the humans eat, and you can enjoy a “dog free” dinner time.
+Large breed dogs, such as my German Shepherds, benefit from crate rest after eating.
+Teaching your puppy to expect to crate rest after eating also means you can feed your puppy right before the humans eat, and you can enjoy a “dog free” dinner time.
 Always provide puppies with a high value chew after eating, to help them relax and pacify themselves.

 5. Provide daily “chewing” sessions in the crate.